 - Cannot borrow money from IRA accounts

-- Traditional IRAs require you to take minimum distributions beginning at age 72
+- Traditional IRAs require you to take minimum distributions once you reach your RMD age

 - In most circumstances, you must be 59 ½ to avoid the premature distribution penalties

 Is cashing out my 401(k) when I change jobs a good idea?

 Another option when you’re unsure what to do with an old 401(k) is to cash out, which does exactly what you would expect — provides cash.
 But there are many implications to consider.
 The cash you withdraw is considered income, and you may incur local, state and federal taxes by doing so.
 You will lose the benefit of giving your account’s investments time to grow, and you may need to work longer to make up the difference.
 What’s more, if you leave your employer prior to the year you turn 55 and are younger than 59 ½, you will be required to pay a 10% early withdrawal penalty on top of any taxes on the money.